vertigis/meridian-design/docs/design-language.md

 #### Considerations when using Body

--   Should never be used in place of heading.
+-   Should never be used in place of a heading.

 ### Caption